Literary interviews and discussions on the latest releases in the world of publishing, from poetry through to physics. Presented by Sam Leith.

 The ever fascinating Robert Douglas-Fairhurst was a great guest and the subsequent episode with Borch Jacobsen was intriguing and soberly radical.
 Excellent podcast.

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to The Book Club and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.